ssnake/ssnake.github.io/_posts/2015-09-28-setup_rasppi_as_webcam.md

 ### Create bash script to capture images

-We will create a script which will be launched by cron daemon every minute.
+We will create a script which will be launched by the cron daemon every minute.
 1 minute is not enough we need refresh image every 5 secs.
 The solution is run `raspistill` 12 times as one cron task (60/12 = 5 sec).
 Furthermore this script will work with 2 image files.
 One image for publishing it via web daemon, another is kind of "double buffer" file.
 Also timestamp will be added to images.
 Install `imagemagick` which is responsable for this work.

 ```console